Suuperbot/hubot-speed-test/README.md

 # hubot-speed-test

-**notice this is still experimental**

-A hubot script to perform speedtests (of the machine/network hosting hubot)
+a hubot script to test connection speed

 See [`src/speed-test.js`](src/speed-test.js) for full documentation.